estheronyando/backend-flipkart/README.md

 # Flipkart Clone MERN APP

-[Esther Onyando's](https://github.com/estheronyando/) A remarkable Flipkart backend service has been developed, tailored to meet the needs of aspiring entrepreneurs and startups similar to Flipkart.
+[Esther Onyando's](https://github.com/estheronyando/) A remarkable Jumia backend service has been developed, tailored to meet the needs of aspiring entrepreneurs and startups similar to Jumia.
 This exceptional platform boasts a robust authentication system, ensuring security with SMS OTP verification.
-Additionally, it seamlessly integrates with Paytm, allowing convenient transactions from various locations.

 ## Features